Resources for SAIS doctoral students

 Library of Congress

 The Library of Congress (LC) is one of the world's largest libraries.
 It is most useful as a supplement to research begun at the Hopkins Libraries.
-See this page for details on accessing and using LC.
+Details on accessing and using LC.

 • Answered By Stephen Sears